DataDog/datadog-api-client-java/api_docs/v1/PagerDutyIntegrationApi.md

 Update a single service object

-Update a single service object in the Datadog-PagerDuty integration
+Update a single service object in the Datadog-PagerDuty integration.

 ### Example